-The Financial Aid Office recommends that all students file their FAFSA on-line.
-By applying for financial aid on-line, you reduce the chances of filing an incomplete application.
-When a student files the FAFSA on the internet, the form will not be processed if any of the required information is left blank.
-Students may connect directly to FAFSA On the Web by clicking on the header, above.
-Or, if your computer does not meet the security requirements, you can apply at the Financial Aid Office in Adrienne Hall or the Rivier University Computer Lab located in Sylvia Trottier Hall.
-Returning students are also encouraged to file the Renewal FAFSA on-line.
+The Financial Aid Office recommends that all students file their FAFSA online.
+By applying for financial aid online, you reduce the chances of filing an incomplete application.
+When a student files the FAFSA on the Internet, the form will not be processed if any of the required information is left blank.
+Students may connect directly to FAFSA on the Web by clicking on the header above.
+If your computer does not meet the security requirements, you can apply at the Financial Aid Office in Adrienne Hall or the Rivier University Computer Lab located in Sylvia Trottier Hall.
+Returning students are also encouraged to file the Renewal FAFSA online.
 The following are the government's instructions on how to access your renewal information.

 Federal Student Aid ID (FSA ID) Now Required!

 If you haven't done so, you'll need to create your FSA ID and password at https://studentaid.ed.gov/sa/fafsa/filling-out/fsaid.
 Your FSA ID and Password will be activated immediately if you link it with your FAFSA PIN.
 Otherwise, it can take up to 3 business days for your identification to be verified with the Social Security Administration.
 Request your FSA ID and password as soon as possible.
 Please note for dependent undergrad students, your parents will also need to create their own FSA ID and password.

 Already completed a FAFSA last year?
 To use Renewal FAFSA on the Web, click on the header above and enter your Federal Student Aid ID and password.
 You can electronically access your information and update the information that has changed since last year.
 Processing is free and secure, and generally is completed much faster than if you filled out and mailed a paper application.
 You should file as soon as possible, but not before January 1, 2016.